-Will contest suits often involve children whose inheritance is being claimed by a third party who asserts to be common law married to the childrens dead parent.
-This raises questions as to whether the new spouse is entitled to all or some of the decedent’s assets.
+Will contest suits often involve children whose inheritance is being claimed by a third party who asserts to be common law married to the child’s dead parent.
+This raises questions as to whether the new spouse is entitled to all or some of the decedent’s assets and how one would go about voiding a common-law marriage after death.
 The recent Estate of Durrell, No. 13-17-00431-CV (Tex.
 App. – Corpus Christi [13th] 2019) provides a prime example of this type of will contest suit.

 Facts & Procedural History

 The decedent’s first wife passed in 2008.
-The facts suggest that the decedent then lived with his girlfriend a year later and, four years after that, he filed a declaration saying that he was married to his girlfriend for the past several years.
+The facts suggest that the decedent and his girlfriend started living together a year later.
+Four years after that, he filed a declaration saying that he was married to his girlfriend for several years.

 The decedent’s health was not good during any of these years and he died less than a year after the declaration.
 The facts recited by the court suggest that his mental faculties were in question during his last years.

-The decedent’s children probated his will and codicil, but sought to a court order to void the informal marriage.
+The decedent’s children probated his will and codicil and sought a court order to void the informal marriage.

 A jury trial was held, which resulted in an order that voided the marriage.
 This court opinion was the appeal for the order voiding the marriage.